sekne18/BasicBlockchain/README.md

 # BasicBlockchain
-This is a basic blockchain.
+This is a basic blockchain that was written in udemy course(A-Z) that i completed.